[Back to Dan West's Homepage]

 Dan's Rabbit Page

-Over the past eight years I have raised rabbits and currently have four.
-They are litter-trained so they split time between the house and my fenced-in backyard.
-Below are some photos of those rabbits, others I have had in the past, and their offspring.
-I don't raise rabbits for shows or for meat (although I do threaten my rabbits with the stew pot when necessary) and believe that rabbits should be treated as well as any other type of pet.
-My rabbits don't live in cages and thus have the freedom to develop personalities, eat a natural rabbit diet of grass and plants spring through fall, and stay active.
+Over the past 20 years I have raised/resuced rabbits and currently have one.
+All my rabbits have been litter-trained (by me) so they live free-roam in the house.
+Below are some photos of these rabbits, others I have had in the past, and their offspring.
+I don't raise rabbits for shows or for meat (although I do threaten my rabbits with the stew pot when necessary) and believe that rabbits should be treated as well as any other type of pet (call me a rabbit activist).
+My rabbits don't live in cages and thus have the freedom to develop personalities, eat a natural rabbit diet of grass, hay and plants, and stay active.
+If you would shocked to hear about a cat or dog living in a small cage, you should be as equally appalled to hear about a rabbit living that way because they have the same physical and psychological needs as larger pets (although rabbits are often the same size or larger than cats and some dogs).

 Meet The Current Warren